-Nonetheless, intrabranch variograms the limited in range because of the definition of the branches.
-As a branch is defined between t{w} intersection nodes, the real length of the conduit do not matter.
-If a long conduit is joined in different places by other conduits, only small parts of this conduit will be individually taken into factor.
+Nonetheless, intrabranch variograms are limited in range because of the definition of the branches.
+As a branch is defined between two intersection nodes, the real length of the conduit do not matter.
+If a long conduit is joined in different places by other conduits, only small parts of this conduit will be individually taken into account.

 Palmer (1991) proposed the first classification of cave patterns and further studies have offered more detailed information about them (e.g., Audra and Palmer, 2013).
-Depending on the type of recharge, the position of the water table and its evolution, as well as other parameters (e.g., porosity, lithology), a fease, speleogenesis processes, resulting in the existence of different patterns of network structures, were indeed identified.
+Depending on the type of recharge, the position of the water table and its evolution, as well as other parameters (e.g., porosity, lithology), different speleogenesis processes, resulting in the existence of different patterns of network structures, were indeed identified.
 Networks are usually formed over a long period of time, during which the speleogenesis process may change.
 Different parts of the same networks can thus be formed through different processes.
 Jouves et al. (2017) underlined differences of width-height ratio and other metrics between the different cave patterns.
 Some of the networks in our database were divided into different parts during this work, depending on the associated speleogenesis process.
 We try to expand this analysis to the equivalent radius of the networks.
-An overview of the results is presented in Appendix B. As some networks susceited to each pattern may be slightly different.
+An overview of the results is presented in Appendix B. As some network studied by Jouves did not have the geometrical information we needed, the number of networks associated to each pattern may be slightly different.
 The results of this pattern study offer new information but should not be generalized, as it is not robust.
 Indeed, we have far too few networks associated to each pattern, they are all located in France and some of them are in fact different parts of the same network, so the real number is even smaller.
 Moreover, most of these parts are rather small, compared to a full network, meaning that the statistical significance of the analysis is rather questionable.
 For example, the famous Lechuguilla cave is one of the longest cave of the world and was formed through hypogenic processes (e.g., Duchene et al., 2017).
-The 5 hypogenic networks presented in this study appear to have a really small extent and are thus not representative of such a cave.
-Furthermore, while field information are used to divide the networks in different parts, the division is also based on the topology and geometry of the conduits and may induce a bias.
-It is logical for conduits in the vadose parts of the network to be more vertical and have smaller width-height ratio.
-Hence, while these results and it teresting, they should not be over-interpreted.